Subham-Maity/prisma-the-ultimate-resource/README.md

 > **Note**: This only for mongodb database provider.
-> If you are using other databases such as PostgreSQL, MySQL, SQLite, Microsoft SQL Server, and CockroachDB
+> If you are using other databases such as PostgresSQL, MySQL, SQLite, Microsoft SQL Server, and CockroachDB

 ### Prisma Client
 `schema.prisma`